0xAX/linux-insides/Interrupts/linux-interrupts-1.md

 * Task gates
 * Trap gates.

-in the `x86` architecture.
+In the `x86` architecture.
 Only [long mode](http://en.wikipedia.org/wiki/Long_mode) interrupt gates and trap gates can be referenced in the `x86_64`.
 Like the `Global Descriptor Table`, the `Interrupt Descriptor table` is an array of 8-byte gates on `x86` and an array of 16-byte gates on `x86_64`.
 We can remember from the second part of the [Kernel booting process](https://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-2.html), that `Global Descriptor Table` must contain `NULL` descriptor as its first element.
 Unlike the `Global Descriptor Table`, the `Interrupt Descriptor Table` may contain a gate; it is not mandatory.
 For example, you may remember that we have loaded the Interrupt Descriptor table with the `NULL` gates only in the earlier [part](https://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-3.html) while transitioning into [protected mode](http://en.wikipedia.org/wiki/Protected_mode):

 ```C
 /*